Mirage (2018 film): Reception

 At the 2019 Gaudí Awards, Mirage was nominated for two awards, Best Actress in a Supporting Role (for Clara Segura) and Best Visual Effects.

 Remake

 Indian filmmaker Anurag Kashyap adapted Mirage as the 2022 Hindi-language film Dobaaraa.

+In 2025, filmmaker Dyan Sunu Prastowo released the Indonesian version titled Andaikan Kau Datang Kembali or If You Were Here Again starring Faradina Mufti, Vino G. Bastian and Muhammad Adhiyat.
+Set in 1998, the story follows a young boy who witnesses a murder on the eve of a massive storm and becomes a fugitive.
+Twenty-five years later, during another storm, a woman discovers a way to communicate with the boy just before the murder, preventing his death but triggering an unexpected consequence.